DisruptiveNL/BoreasECU/messages.markdown

 In this page we are trying to give back the message format for all the functions added.

 :zap:
-It can be that your system is MSB vs LSB, so the DLC 4 messages could be different.
+It can be that your system is MSB vs LSB.

+So the DLC 4 messages could be different.
 Say: 0x12C, 0x3D, 0xCC, 0xCC, 0xCD --> 0x12C, 0xCD, 0xCC, 0xCC, 0x3D

 ## Steer & Homing Steer